sozu-proxy/sozu/doc/how_to_use.md

 send_proxy = true
 ```

-NOTE: Currently supported only for `tcp` applications.
+NOTE: Only for TCP applications (HTTP and HTTPS proxies will use the forwarding headers).

 ### Configuring Sōzu to *relay* a PROXY Protocol header to an upstream

-Expect the client-facing connection to receive a PROXY protocol header, check its validity and then forward it to an upstream backend.
-This enable to chain proxies / reverse-proxies without losing the client connection information.
+Sōzu will receive a PROXY protocol header from the client connection, check its validity and then forward it to an upstream backend.
+This allows chains of reverse-proxies without losing the client connection information.

 ```
                                  send PROXY           expect PROXY    send PROXY